 There is currently no known cure for either virus.
 Treatment is generally supportive.

-Horses who contract EEE have a 10 to 50% chance of survival, while those who contract WEE have 50 to 80% chance.
+Horses who contract EEE have a 10-50% chance of survival, while those who contract WEE have a 50-80% chance.

 Preventing Equine Encephalitis

 Vaccination is the leading preventative method for both diseases.
 Beyond vaccination, developing an effective mosquito control program can help limit your horse’s risk of exposure.
 As the saying goes, “the little things can make a big difference.”
 Some of those little things include:

 - using an insect repellent that protects against mosquitoes as well as flies

 - keeping horses inside during mosquitoes’ most active hours (dusk and dawn)

 While these viruses may never be eradicated, vaccination and mosquito management can significantly decrease the chances of your horse coming into contact with either.